kvlimon/Dr_Quine/README.md

 This project invites you to confront the principle of self-reproduction and the problems that derive from it.
 It is a perfect introduction to more complex projects, particularly malware projects.
-The subject confronts us with fixed points, kleene's theorem and Quines.
+The subject confronts us with Fixed points, Kleene's recursion theorem and Quines.

 ## Quine
 A **quine** is a computer program which takes no input and produces a copy